Skip to main content

 If your spouse/common-law partner is required to provide biometrics, they’ll get a Biometric Instruction Letter after submitting their application and paying the $85 CAD biometric collection fee.
 The letter can be used to book a biometric appointment at any Visa Application Centre (VAC) or Application Support Centre (ASC) outside Canada or a Service Canada office within Canada.

-If you or your spouse or common-law partner need to notify IRCC about a change, or ask about the status of their application, you can use their web form
+If your spouse/common-law partner needs to notify IRCC about a change, they can use IRCC’s web form.

 IRCC will notify you through your IRCC account that the application was approved.